zeeshanthedev590/Net-Smash/README.md

 # Net-smash 🚀

 Welcome to **Net-smash**, a script designed to perform deauthentication attacks on WiFi networks.
-This tool is created by Zeeshan Khalid and intended for network security testing.

 ## 📜 Features